Mahendra Pal Singh (legal scholar): Positions held

-Singh has been a fellow and visiting professor at several institutions and universities of international repute.
-In 1985 he was designated as the Professor of Law at Faculty of Law, University of Delhi. in 1994, he was appointed as the Dean of the Faculty of Law, and Head of the Department of Law, University of Delhi, positions that he retained till 1997.
+Singh was a fellow and visiting professor at several institutions and universities of international repute.
+In 1985 he was designated as the Professor of Law at Faculty of Law, University of Delhi. in 1994, he was appointed the Dean of the Faculty of Law, and Head of the Department of Law, University of Delhi, positions that he retained till 1997.
 In 1980–1982 and again in 1985 he was Alexander von Humboldt Fellow at the University of Heidelberg.
 The result of this stay was not only his works on German administrative law, and on minorities, but also a long and fruitful association between Indian and German legal academia.
 He briefly served as the Director of the Indian Law Institute in 1997.
 He joined the West Bengal National University of Juridical Sciences as its Vice-Chancellor in December 2006 till 2011.
 Between 2007 and 2010 he co-chaired Task Force - 1, Commission on Centre-State Relationship, Government of India.
 He then served as Chairperson of Delhi Judicial Academy from 2011 till 2013.
-He has also served as External Advisor, Centre for Minority Studies, Kansai University, Japan.
+He also served as External Advisor, Centre for Minority Studies, Kansai University, Japan.

-Singh was also a visiting professor and Head of Law Division at the South Asia Institute, University of Heidelberg in 1987–88 and visiting professor at the Faculty of Law, University of Heidelberg in 1991–92.
+He was also a visiting professor and Head of Law Division at the South Asia Institute, University of Heidelberg in 1987–88 and visiting professor at the Faculty of Law, University of Heidelberg in 1991–92.
 In 1999–2000 and 2001 he was fellow at the Max Planck Institute for Comparative Public Law and International Law, Heidelberg.
 He was a visiting professor at the University of Hong Kong and the City University of Hong Kong in 1993, 1994, 1995, 1998, 2000 and 2005, Kansai University, Osaka in 2002, National University of Singapore in 2005 and Jawaharlal Nehru University, New Delhi in 2006.
 In 2002–03 he was fellow at the Institute for Advanced Study, Berlin and in 2004, at the Indian Institute of Science, Bangalore.
 In 2008 Renmin University of China, Beijing honoured him as visiting professor for three years.
 His publications include over one hundred papers in different legal journals and edited works and ten books including German Administrative Law in Common Law Perspective, Freedom of Trade and Commerce in India, Comparative Constitutional Law, Legal Dimensions of Market Economy and Human Rights and Basic Needs.